dojo/docs/dojox/data/JsonRestStore.rst

 :Status: Draft
 :Version: 1.0
 :Authors: Kris Zyp
-:Developers: Bryan Forbes, Kris Zyp
+:Developers: Kris Zyp
 :Available: since V1.2

 .. contents::
     :depth: 3

-**dojox.data.JsonRestStore** is a lightweight datastore implementation of a RESTful client.
+**dojox.data.JsonRestStore** is a lightweight datastore implementation of an HTTP-based (RFC 2616) client with RESTful data interaction capabilities.

 ============
 Introduction
 ============

 JsonRestStore provides full read, write, and notification capabilities through standards based HTTP/REST interaction with the server using GET, PUT, POST, and DELETE commands.
+This data store allows you to communicate with server side database/persistent data storage using the Dojo Data API with JavaScript and efficiently handles create, read, update, and delete (CRUD) operations.
+This can greatly simplify client server communication, interacting can be done simply using straightforward JavaScript instead of having to build your communication for CRUD actions.
+In addition, Dojo data stores can plugin to many Dojo widgets (Dijits).

 JsonRestStore supports JSON Referencing so objects can contain cyclic, multiple, cross-message, cross-table, and even cross-site references, which can be used for `lazy loading <quickstart/data/usingdatastores/lazyloading>`_.
 These references are automatically resolved such that properties are accessed as normal datastore attributes.